Leg workouts are an integral part of any well-rounded strength training program, so you should never “skip leg day,” so to speak.

 Here are some of the best leg exercises without weights that you can perform in your bodyweight workouts at home:

 #1: Cossack Squats

 Cossack squats work all the muscles in the legs, including the often underworked abductors and adductors (outer and inner thighs).

 - Stand upright with good posture, feet nice and wide, with your toes pointing out about 15 degrees.

-- Shift your weight primarily onto the right leg as you sit your hips back and squat down.
+- Shift your weight primarily onto the right leg as you sit your hips back into a squat position.